-Whether you need a photo printer for fun times with friends or for printing professional-looking headshots, here are the printers to buy now.
+Whether you need to print snapshots for fun times with friends or for printing professional-looking headshots, here are the best photo printers to buy now.

 What are the best photo printers?

-In our testing and review of dozens of printers, we found that the best photo printer overall is the Canon Pixma TS9120, our favorite all-in-one inkjet printer.
-It boasts an expanded color palette, with a six-cartridge design that adds photo blue and pigment black inks for better color and subtle hues.
+In our testing and review of dozens of printers, we found that the best photo printer overall is the Canon Pixma TR8620, one of our favorite all-in-one inkjet printers.
+It boasts an expanded color palette, with a five-cartridge design that adds pigment black ink for better color and subtle hues.

 For a portable printer with excellent photo-printing chops, we have to recommend the Canon Pixma TR150.
 The printer is small enough to carry in a backpack, but will print documents and photos with great speed and quality.